 Hmmm.
 So I'm already more blessed in this life than Jesus was?
 If I am really a follower (as I want to be) of Jesus, why is the limo important?
 Here's the thing: it's really, really true that it is better serve than to be served.
 I will always enjoy a limo ride, an audience cheering, a thank you from someone I can help... but motivation is everything.
 When I do what I do out of the sheer joy of performing the act... and out of a desire to truly serve someone with my best ability... that's when I really win.

 Fans must always be important to an artist.
 Without them, you won't have much of a career.
 In Power, Path & Performance parlance, the audience is the endpoint of your performance, after all.
-For your voice to work best, your motivation should be to make the listener feel something.
+For your voice to work best, your motivation should be to communicate the message of the song so authentically you make the object of your message feel something.
 But paradoxically, the safest way to have a public career is to be careful how much importance you are attaching to public fame.
 A good way to check yourself is to ponder if you'd still want to sing if you fell several rungs down the ladder.
-George Strait says he'd go back to singing in Texas bars.
+George Strait says he'd go back to singing in Texas bars (well, not sure he'll have to find out).

 That's what I took away from Vegas, and it felt good.
 I had a ball... and the truth is, I would have had a ball just feeling my voice sound with a full band and horns and Ron Oates playing piano behind me... even if there were only one person in the audience to listen, and that was just God clapping.